An Ideal Banff Itinerary For Those Without a Car

 Car-free transportation becomes more challenging if you opt to continue north, as there is no public bus service on the Icefields Parkway or in Jasper.

 You can still witness the raw and rugged beauty of the Icefields Parkway without a car by booking a day tour from Banff.
-Radventures runs a very fun tour with hotel pick ups and drop offs.
-If extending your trip to Jasper, choose a one-way tour that includes stops at the Colombia Icefield and more.
-Or do without stops and travel on the daily shuttles operated by Brewster Express and Sundog Tours.
+Radventures runs a very fun tour with hotel pick-ups and drop-offs.
+If you’re extending your trip to Jasper, choose a one-way tour that includes stops at the Colombia Icefield and more.
+Or do without the stops and travel on the daily shuttles operated by Brewster Express and Sundog Tours.

-Once in Jasper, you’ll need to rely on your own walking power, taxis or organized tours to get around.
+Once in Jasper, you’ll need to rely on the towns limited public transport, walking power, taxis or organized tours to get around.
 While you could walk or bike to a few sites that are reasonably close to town (Old Fort Point, Lac Beauvert, and Pyramid Lake), many notable attractions like Maligne Canyon, Maligne Lake, and the Jasper Skytram are simply too far and would require an organized tour.

 Other Activities in Banff Without a Car